-Yao Zi Yu is a village just two hours travel from the cosmopolitan Beijing city centre.
+Yao Zi Yu is a village just two hours’ travel from the cosmopolitan Beijing city center.
 A bus ride out of town to this speck of a village is like time travel linking us with the past, a treasured part of the Great Wall reached by trekking in the Huang Hua Cheng area.

-Most tourists head for the better known tourist haunt at Badaling where the wall has been restored and the route is impressive but easy.
-However, at Yao Zi Yu, the wall is like a remnant of an old piece of material, a recognisable pattern but steep, weathered, worn and crumbling.
+Most tourists head for the better-known tourist haunt at Badaling where the wall has been restored and the route is impressive but easy.
+However, at Yao Zi Yu, the wall is like a remnant of an old piece of material, a recognizable pattern but steep, weathered, worn, and crumbling.

 Where villagers live much the same way as their ancestors before them, only the vegetation growing on the bricks around them lets us know this hamlet has history buried in its walls.

 At the entrance to the village, there is a grand pock-marked millstone that sits like a monument to another age and a reminder of the creation of the Great Wall.

 Built originally as a garrison for soldiers to guard the construction, the tiny hamlet still lies undisturbed by electricity and running water.

 Trekking to these more inaccessible parts of the Great Wall of China has been the weekly pastime of the Beijing Hikers, a group of ex-pats with an appetite for walking in the wild and remote areas.
 Huilin Pinnegar is a native Beijinger and she and her husband set up BJ Hikers for the ex-pat community living in Beijing.

 “I started organizing hikes for friends and colleagues and positive feedback gave us the idea to publish our hikes,” said Huilin, “Gary and I discovered the trails.
 We are both outdoor people.